dotnet/docs-maui/docs/migration/index.md

 ---
 title: "Upgrade from Xamarin to .NET"
-description: "Learn how to upgrade Xamarin apps to .NET starting with .NET 6" ms.date: 08/30/2023
+description: "Learn how to upgrade Xamarin apps to .NET starting with .NET 7" ms.date: 08/30/2023
 ---

 # Upgrade from Xamarin to .NET

-Xamarin projects can run on .NET, starting with .NET 6, after completing an upgrade process.
+Xamarin projects can run on .NET after completing an upgrade process.
 The following table lists the Xamarin project types that can be upgraded to .NET:

 | Project type            | Upgrade | Guide                                             |
 |-------------------------|---------|---------------------------------------------------|